-Building on Social Media and Public Services – An Introduction, this interactive one-day workshop will deepen your understanding of the most popular social media platforms and introduce lesser-known tools that can be used internally to enhance your productivity.
+Building on Trends in Social Media: Applied Governance in Real-Time, this interactive one-day workshop will deepen your understanding of the most popular social media platforms and introduce lesser-known tools that can be used internally to enhance your productivity.
 Case studies are used to illustrate the differences between strategy (the long-term plan) and selection of tactics.
 You will learn techniques for fine-tuning and optimizing social media and developing link-worthy content that can be shared among users.
 You will leave with tools to measure the effectiveness of your strengthened social engagement.

 Identifying clear organizational objectives for the use of social media

 Educating staff on the proper use of social media and how to avoid common hazards

 Measuring effectiveness of social media and enhancing outcomes

 - Managers and senior staff involved in implementing social media in their agencies, departments, or commissions in all levels of government

 - Active users of social media seeking to enhance their skills and the effectiveness of their social media campaigns